Elisabeth Köstinger: Member of the European Parliament, 2009–2017

 Köstinger was first elected a Member of the European Parliament since the 2009 European elections and was re-elected during the 2014 European Parliament election.
 From 2011 Köstinger served as vice-chair and general manager of the Austrian People’s Party Delegation in the European Parliament.
 She sat on the Committee on Agriculture and Rural Development (AGRI) and the Committee on Women's Rights and Gender Equality (FEMM).
 Köstinger is also a substitute and vice spokeswoman of the European People's Party (EPP) of the Committee on Environment, Public Health and Food Safety (ENVI).

 In addition to her committee assignments, Köstinger was vice-chair of the Delegation to the EU-Armenia, EU-Azerbaijan and EU-Georgia Parliamentary Cooperation Committees, a member of the Delegation to the Euronest Parliamentary Assembly and also a substitute for the Delegation to the ACP–EU Joint Parliamentary Assembly.

 Minister of Agriculture and Forestry

-On December 18 Köstinger was appointed Federal Minister of Agriculture and Forestry, the Environment and Water Management by the current President of Austria Alexander Van der Bellen; with changes to areas of responsibility in several ministries that went into effect on January 8, 2018 she became the Federal Minister for Sustainability and Tourism.
+On 18 December Köstinger was appointed Federal Minister of Agriculture and Forestry, the Environment and Water Management by the current President of Austria Alexander Van der Bellen; with changes to areas of responsibility in several ministries that went into effect on 8 January 2018 she became the Federal Minister for Sustainability and Tourism.
 In this capacity, she also co-chaired the European People's Party's Environment Ministers Meeting.

 Köstinger's climate-protection policies have been criticized repeatedly for lacking ambition by the scientific community and environmental protection groups alike.

 In May 2022, Köstinger announced her resignation from government, saying she intends to quit politics and go into the private sector.

+In February 2025 the Austrian Court of Audit criticized the implementation of the "very large budget volume" forest fund launched under Köstinger in 2020.